 - Toys, jewelry, or anything of value.
-Please be advised that YMCA Camp Thundermoon is not responsible for lost or stolen items.
+Please be advised that Camp Thundermoon is not responsible for lost or stolen items.

 - Clothing with messages referring to tobacco, drugs, alcohol, sex or containing offensive or inappropriate words.
 Any camper wearing such clothing will be dismissed from camp for the day unless they can have a parent/guardian bring them in a change or clothes.

 - Weapons - Knives, matches, guns, or anything that can be used as a weapon.
 Any camper who brings weapons to camp will be suspended immediately.